Profiling Gas Consumption in Solidity Smart Contracts: Related work

 \revise{More recently, Albert \etal~\cite{GASTAP, GASOL} proposed methods and tools for automatically inferring gas upper bounds for smart contract functions, while Grech \etal~\cite{MadMax} presented a static analysis tool for detecting gas-focused vulnerabilities in smart contracts.
 Instead, Marchesi \etal~\cite{marchesi2020design} have identified a set of 24 design patterns that influence gas consumption in the execution of Ethereum smart contract.
 After classifying these design patterns into 5 categories (external transaction, storage, saving space, operations and miscellaneous), for each pattern, they describe the problem and a possible solution.
 We can observe similarities between the cost smells and patterns identified by Marchesi \etal.
-In particular, based on the descriptions provided, 14 cost smells identified in our study are similar to patterns presented in prior work.
-However, differently from this previous study, we (i) validated the relevance of the identified cost smells through a survey involving real smart contract developers, and (ii) defined a suite of metrics for more easily identifying the code smells that can negatively impact gas consumption. }
+In particular, based on the descriptions provided, 14 cost smells identified in our study are similar to patterns presented in prior work. \major{In contrast, our study reports five cost smells, two related to the number of loops present in the contract and the number of variables declared in them (\ie CS11 and CS1, respectively), two concerning the use of memory type arrays and public members (\ie CS7 and CS2, respectively), and one pertaining to the number of indexed parameters within events (\ie CS13), that were not discussed in~\cite{marchesi2020design}.} \major{In addition}, differently from this previous study, we (i) assessed the relevance of the identified cost smells through a survey involving real smart contract developers, and (ii) defined a suite of metrics for more easily identifying the code smells that can negatively impact gas consumption. } \major{On static profiling and optimization of Ethereum smart contracts, Correas \etal~\cite{correas2021static} presented a novel static profiling technique based on static resource analysis to generate upper-bound expressions on a variety of resources (\eg the number of storage instructions, gas consumed by some EVM operations, total ether sent by an external call, etc.) that can be used for optimizing the gas consumption of smart contracts.
+Moreover, through the use of an automatic optimization of Solidity programs, they propose to reduce gas consumption by replacing the accesses to state variables by gas-efficient accesses to local variables.
+Brandstatter \etal~\cite{brandstatter2020characterizing} presented a python solidity-optimizer based on classical code efficiency optimization strategies in the context of smart contracts, postulated in early work by Bentley~\cite{bentley1982writing} and grouped into six categories (time-for-space rules, space-for-time rules, loop rules, logic rules, procedure rules, and expression rules).
+In~\cite{chen2020gaschecker}, Chen \etal proposed ten gas-inefficient programming patterns belonging to four categories.
+The first category regards useless code (i.e., opaque predicates and dead code).
+The second category encompasses the expensive operations in loops (such as the cost smell CS1 identified in our study), the fusible loops, and the repeated computations in loops.
+The third category deals with the wasted disk space (\eg storage that is never used after definition).
+Finally, the fourth category comprises gas-inefficient operation sequences (\ie consecutive EVM operation sequences that can be replaced with gas-efficient operation sequences).
+The authors also presented GasChecker, a tool able to detect the defined gas-inefficient patterns in the bytecode of Ethereum smart contracts.
+Unlike the GasMet tool that collects metrics at the source code level, GasChecker is based on symbolic execution and works at the bytecode level. }

 In a different effort, Chen \etal~\cite{chen2020defining} defined 20 types of \textit{contract defects}, by analyzing posts on Ethereum StackExchange\footnote{\url{https://ethereum.stackexchange.com/}}.
 Among the defects identified, there are functions and data types that can increase gas consumption.
 As in our study, to validate the elicited \textit{contract defects}, they conduct a survey with practitioners and evaluate the diffusion of such defects in 587 real world smart contracts.
 However, while previous work mainly focuses on characterizing different types of defects and only suggests the implementation of practical tools for practitioners, our study has a special focus on bad coding practices that can negatively affect gas consumption, also providing developers with a concrete suite of metrics for more easily evaluating smart contract code quality from the gas consumption perspective.